stevemaya/emagi-part-1/README.md

 3) But ideally we'd want to print out a sentence for them, not an array of strings.
 How can we do that?
 There's a method for that!
 Take the array of translated words and call `.join` on it, passing in a space (' ').
 That will return a string created by concatenating each of those words together, with the ' ' in between each.
 Print that out and you've got a fully functional feature!
 Huzzah.

 4) But we've still got one test failing for `translateWord`.
 If we pass in `cry`, it will work, but `Cry` will not.
 (Try running `node main.js Cry in your fries` if you want to see this edge case in action.)
-All we need to fix this, pass our test, and not fail to translate if the user ever hits their shift key is to g o back to `translate-word.js` and compare each emoji's `name` not to the parameter passed in but to the lowercased version of the parameter.
+All we need to fix this, pass our test, and not fail to translate if the user ever hits their shift key is to go back to `translate-word.js` and compare each emoji's `name` not to the parameter passed in but to the lowercased version of the parameter.
 Although you could lowercase it above the loop, just lowercasing it right in your `if` check is probably the easiest way.
 Check the tests and (if you want!) test it manually.
 You're done with this feature!

 ### Encoding Words